Internet Safety

 Social media checklists

 These social media checklists are produced by South West Grid for Learning and provide details information on how to stay safe on the most popular social networks.
-To order any of these leaflets go to the South West Grid for Learning website or click the image below.
+To order any of these leaflets go to the click the image below.

 Advice by age